marcelala/marcelala/README.md

 🖥       On my spare time I'm working on a crowd knowledge sharing app for @Beela.se to suppor immigrant women and non-binary people in tech.
 This currently entails in lots of learnings in GraphQL, Apollo, creating APIs, environments set up & more.

-🤓        I’m planning to learn how to work with [Deno](https://deno.land/) soon

 :herb:      I’m always looking to build meaningful apps!